Mu Analysis: Are MAPs queer?

 Virtually all late nineteenth- and early twentieth-century canonical authors now remembered as “gay” — including Walt Whitman, Oscar Wilde (whose famous “love that dare not speak its name” was pederasty), Marcel Proust, Jean Cocteau, André Gide, Jean Genet, and even James Baldwin — participated in and, in some cases, wrote about age-differentiated same-sex erotic relations.[5]

 Indeed, the historical connection between pederasty and homosexuality wasn’t just limited to a distant past, but was intrinsic as far late as the late 20th century, to the point that the history of pederasty can barely be distinguished from the history of homosexuality itself.
 The post-war gay rights movement of the United States was no exception, with the American Homophile movement leading to the establishment of ONE Inc. in 1952.
 This organization published ONE Magazine, the nation’s first widely circulated homosexual periodical.
-The publication, alongside events by the One Institute, included discussions on pederasty, exemplified by Dr. Bruno Vitale's contributions.
+The publication, alongside events by the ONE Institute, included discussions on pederasty, exemplified by Dr. Bruno Vitale's contributions.
 ONE also helped launch The Ladder, the first lesbian rights magazine by the Daughters of Bilitis, founded in 1955 and named after a figure from Pierre Louÿs' The Songs of Bilitis, a Sapphic and pederastic poetry collection.
 Emerging from a 1952 Mattachine Society meeting, the ONE Institute remains the oldest active LGBTQ+ organization in the US.[6]

 The early gay movement, though diverse and often contentious, included age-queer activism.
 Post-Stonewall, youth groups like New York’s Gay Youth advocated for the elimination of age-of-consent laws.
 The 1972 Gay Rights Platform called for repealing such laws at the state level,[7] while some groups, including Boston’s Gay Men’s Liberation, radically pushed for the abolition of parental rights and the establishment of communal child-rearing systems.
 In the UK, London’s Gay Youth Movement also supported age-of-consent repeal, as did the Canadian Lesbian and Gay Rights Coalition, various French queer intellectuals and even the now-lionized international gay rights umbrella, ILGA as late as 1985.